Introduction

 Applying to Schools Based on Your GMAT score

-This doesn’t mean that your GMAT score will guarantee you a place at any school if you meet its averages.
+This doesn’t mean your GMAT score will guarantee a place at any school if you meet its averages.
 Especially for top business schools, a wide range of factors is vital to a successful application, including a good GPA, impressive resume, solid work experience, good letters of recommendation, and a killer entrance essay.

 Top Tips for Scoring Well on the GMAT

 If you feel that your GMAT score needs improvement, you can do several things to make a change.
 Maybe you’ve looked at the averages for your dream school and discovered that you are a fair few points shy of the usually accepted number (yikes!).
-This needn’t be a cause for concern as it gives you a clear and actionable area to improve your MBA profile that is sure to improve your chances of being accepted.
+This needn’t be a cause for concern as it gives you a clear and actionable area to improve your MBA profile that will improve your chances of being accepted.

 After putting in the work and researching the test until you completely understand its inner workings, maybe just try a retake.
 The price tag can, of course, be prohibitive for many.
-If money is an issue for you, you might want to make sure you are prepared as you can be; consider using some of the free resources the GMAC (Graduate Management Admission Council) offers to certify that your retake will be worth it.
-But whether you can or cannot afford to retake the test numerous times shouldn’t worry you too much as data from GMAC shows that three-fourths of candidates who retook the GMAT test improved on their previous scores.
+If money is an issue for you, you might want to ensure you are as prepared as you can be; consider using some of the free resources the GMAC (Graduate Management Admission Council) offers to certify that your retake will be worth it.
+But whether you can or cannot afford to retake the test numerous times shouldn’t worry you too much, as data from GMAC shows that three-fourths of candidates who retook the GMAT test improved on their previous scores.

 What to Do if Your GMAT Score is Low

 Of course, this plan relies on you having some other way to prove your worthiness to your desired business school.
-Yet, this can be a good option for you to consider if you think it would be easier for you to get a solid work or academic background to fill out your profile rather than test scores.
+Yet, this can be a good option for you to consider if you think it would be easier to get a solid work or academic background to fill out your profile rather than test scores.

 Another plan is to simply not worry about it!
-As we have talked about, your test scores form only part of your application.
+As we discussed, your test scores form only part of your application.
 The averages for top business schools are only that – averages.
 Top schools always have a degree of variety in their accepted students.
-At Chicago Booth, for example, students with GMAT scores of 600 were accepted, although their median score is 730.
+At Chicago Booth, for example, students with GMAT scores 600 were accepted, although their median score is 730.
 This shows that even if you think your score is far below what would be accepted at your desired school, you always have a chance of success, as numerous case studies can testify.
-One example of Marcus, from the United States, got into Wharton with a GMAT score of only 660 using help from us at Inspira Futures!
+One example of Marcus, from the United States, who got into Wharton with a GMAT score of only 660 using help from us at Inspira Futures!

 FAQs

-1. Do you have to pay to take the GMAT?
+1. Do You Have to Pay to Take the GMAT?

 Your GMAT score will be valid for five years after taking the test and can be reported for 10 years.

-4. Can you take the GMAT test online?
+4. Can You Take the GMAT Test Online?

 In most cases, your scores will be delivered 5-7 days after taking your test, although in some cases it can take up to 20.

-6. What can I do if I scored badly on the GMAT?
+6. What Can I Do if I Scored Badly on the GMAT?

 Apart from simply retaking the test after the minimum 16 days wait, you can ask to cancel your score at the testing center, and it will not be shown to any schools.
 You can also have your score revoked online for a small fee if you ask within 72 hours after the start of your exam.